Jayesslee/config-dashboard/README.md

 npm install
 npm run start

-# Use pre-defined accoun or register your own
+# Use pre-defined account or register your own
 # Only admin can delete configs on dashboard
 # UserName: admin
 # Password: 123456